Greater white-fronted goose: Differences between European and Greenland birds

 The belly-barring on adult birds is on average more extensive on flavirostris than on albifrons, but the individual variation in both forms renders this of limited use as an identification feature.

 The bill of adult Greenland white-fronts are also orange-yellow at the base, but can be more pinkish-yellow on the outer-half, thus close in colour to European white-fronts; the colour difference is more easily determined in dull, flat light rather than bright sunshine.

 The Greenland white-fronts are of conservation concern.
-While most populations have been increasing, the Greenland population has continuously declined since 2000.
+While most populations of the species have been increasing, the Greenland population continuously declined in the first two decades of the 2000s (after having continuously increased in the two preceding decades).
+The reason for this decline is not entirely clear, but likely related to more extreme weather conditions.

 Taxonomy

 The greater white-fronted goose is divided into five subspecies.
-The nominate subspecies, the European white-fronted goose (A. a. albifrons) breeds in the far north of Europe and Asia and winters further south and west in Europe.
+The nominate subspecies, the European white-fronted goose (A. a. albifrons) breeds in the far north of Russia and winters further south and west in Europe and Asia.